 Considering all of this, it’s plain to see that students want to live off-campus because officials have failed to make residence halls a good value for the GW community.
 Why would a student live on campus when they could live in more comfortable off-campus apartments for half the price?
 It’s a trick question — they wouldn’t.
 Clearly, GW’s residence halls are overpriced for what they provide, and until officials lower housing costs or increase residence hall quality, the residency requirement serves only as a testament to the University’s greed.

-Kyle Anderson, a sophomore majoring in political science and criminal justice, is an opinions writer.
+Kyle Anderson, a sophomore majoring in political science, is an opinions writer.